ethanw334/secc/README.md

 ```

 The first time you run the script, it will create a new ChromaDB vector store named chroma_db in the project directory.
 This process can take a few minutes depending on the number of documents.

-6. File Descriptions
-rag_system_v2.py: The main application script.
-This file contains all the logic for document ingestion, vectorization, and the RAG query-answering loop.

-requirements.txt: A list of all Python libraries required for the project.

-7. Contributing
-Contributions are welcome!
-If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.